tskit-dev/tskit/docs/data-model.md

-The `left` and `right` columns are floating point values defining the half-open segment of genome affected.
-The `source` and `dest` columns record the IDs of the respective populations.
-The `node` column records the ID of the node that was associated with the ancestry segment in question at the time of the migration event.
-The `time` column is holds floating point values recording the time of the event.
+The `left` and `right` columns are floating point values defining the half-open segment of genome affected (these need not exactly correspond to breakpoints between edges).
+The `source` column records the ID of the population from which, considered in forward time, migration originates.
+The `dest` column records where the migrating material ends up.
+The `time` column holds floating point values recording the time of the event, with migrations assumed to occur instantaneously.
+The `node` column records the ID of the child node of the migrating segment; in consequence the population ID of the `node` will match the `dest` ID (unless sequential migrations affect the same `node`, in which case it will match the `dest` value of the youngest of those migrations).

 The `metadata` column provides a location for client code to store information about each migration.
 See the {ref}`sec_metadata_definition` section for more details on how metadata columns should be used.

-See the {ref}`sec_migration_requirements` section for details on the properties required for a valid set of mutations.
+See the {ref}`sec_migration_requirements` section for details on the properties required for a valid set of migrations.

 (sec_population_table_definition)=